Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

 * To understand annual member and casual riders/customers behaviour and preference, i.e the number of trips taken, trip duration, bike type, time and days, start and end stations.
 * Create a regression or forecasting model to predict future number of rides.
 * Provide recommendations to convert casual riders to annual members.
-* How compnay can use digital media to influence casual riders to becmoe members.
+* How company can use digital media to influence casual riders to become members.
 <br />

 I will be providing data-driven recommendations and present the findings with a dashboard using Tableau, a JPG of the dashboard sheets will be provided below.